pinarlabs/slack-joiner/README.md

 # Slack Joiner

-This simple application solves the problem to allow your community users(slack) to auto invite.
+This application solves the problem to allow your community users(slack) to auto invite.

 ![](./docs/slack-joiner.gif)